Ask Krrish Contact Us

 }

-• Limit `RETURNING` Objects and Fields: Only return the objects and fields that you genuinely need.
+• Limit RETURNING objects and fields to only what you genuinely need.

-• Performance Considerations: SOSL queries can sometimes be slower than highly selective SOQL queries, especially on very large orgs with many text fields.
-Use SOSL when the "search" paradigm is truly appropriate.
+• Performance consideration: SOSL can be slower than highly selective SOQL on large orgs — use it only when the search paradigm is truly appropriate.